 You may also pay your kids a fixed allowance each week instead of or in addition to paying them for individual chores.
 This ability is not guaranteed with all apps, so choose wisely.

 And if you don’t want your child spending all the money they’ve earned in one place, you probably want a product with budgeting features.
-You may feel that setting spending limits for your child is the best way to set them up for success in the real world.
+You may feel that setting spending limits for them is the best way to set them up for success in the real world.
 After all, no one knows better than you what is best for your child, and a lot of kids’ financial platforms agree.

 You should also think about how involved you’d like to be.
 Start with the following questions: